Intel: the future of computing

 Interview: Big John talks about LGA 2069

-Alright so here's the deal.
-We got over 2 kilopins on these fancy-shmancy motherboards, right?
+Aight so here's the deal.
+We got over two thousand pins on these fancy-shmancy motherboards, right?
 Well we thought "Hey what if we made that over two thousand plus three."
 And that's where LGA 2069 comes in.
 It's fundamentally the exact same product as 2066 except now it's completely incompatible with existing hardware.
 That means that all the datacenters and HEDT users gotta fork over their lunch money again if they want to stay in the with it and hip crowd.
 Futureproofing is dead and we have killed it.

 Now we just gotta hope that the damn Chinese don't come up with a backwards-compatibility hack again like they did with LGA 771...